vishwa-uber/Cadence-Docs/README.md

 The release pages rely on data from GitHub that is persisted as json files under `static/data/releases/`.
 In order to update the release information for display, this can be done manually or be set up as part of the CI/CD process by running the `scripts/fetch-releases.sh` script.
 Script uses the [GitHub CLI](https://cli.github.com/) to fetch the release data.

+Automatic updates to release data are performed by a github action `fetch-release-data`.
+Which will check if new data is available, and if so update the release data with the latest information and open a branch named `fetch-release-data` and open a PR if one is not open already.

+Manual approval is required before merging and continuing to deployment.

 # NPM Registry